top of page

 c.
 Miriam.

-She followed the basket containing Moses at the edge of the riverbank.
+She followed the basket containing Moses along the edge of the riverbank.

-The plan was to save his life, which it did.
+The plan was to save Moses's life, and it succeeded.

 Pharaoh's daughter found and saved him from the death purge of the Pharaoh.

-During the exodus in the desert, God gave Miriam leprosy because she wanted to push Moses out and take over.
+During the exodus in the desert, God afflicted Miriam with leprosy because she sought to undermine Moses and take control.

 a.
 Amram and Jochebed.